Message from the President

 art fair owners, restorers — to name just a few.

 The next vital step is to raise the awareness of industries that are related to the art and antiques industry.
-This includes insurance, transportation, art fair owners, restorers — to name just a few.
+This is one of the reasons that we have launched two new initiatives, to offer the possibility of more groups to further support our mission.
 Of singular importance to dealers is the collector, former, present and future collectors.
 This collective group needs to be made aware and, if capable, be enlisted to donate the efforts being made to curb over zealous legislation.
+You can donate to fund our advocacy, research, and educational programs through Friends of CINOA.
+Additionally, we are seeking approved service providers such as insurance, transportation, restorers — to name just a few, to Partner with us, offering a way to support our efforts while gaining industry visibility.